-It's based on good relationships and genuine partnership between young people with behaviour that challenges, their families, and professional staff who are willing to try new ways of working.
-It meets the needs of individual young people and families, and enables families of young people with severe learning disabilities and challenging behaviour to live as 'ordinary' a life as possible.
+It's based on good relationships and genuine partnership between people with behaviour described as challenging, their family members, and professional staff who are willing to try new ways of working.
+It meets the needs of individuals and families and enables families of people with severe learning disabilities and challenging behaviour to live as 'ordinary' a life as possible.